LearnedVector/Pinsight-Analytics-Web-Portal/README.md

 ## Motivation

--Dashboard should be able to convey to the Publishers the user's behavior quickly and effectively -Data Visualizations from analytics should enable Publishers to grasp difficult concepts or identify new patterns -Publishers should be able to gain insights without having to do much analysis themselves -UI/UX should be simple and friendly but also contain various data visualization methods
+- Dashboard should be able to convey to the Publishers the user's behavior quickly and effectively
+- Data Visualizations from analytics should enable Publishers to grasp difficult concepts or identify new patterns
+- Publishers should be able to gain insights without having to do much analysis themselves
+- UI/UX should be simple and friendly but also contain various data visualization methods

 ## Goals
--How data should be visualized and displayed to quickly gain insights -Simple and friendly UI/UX
+- How data should be visualized and displayed to quickly gain insights
+- Simple and friendly UI/UX
--Learn & use trending web technologies
+- Learn & use trending web technologies

 ## Contributors